 Few celebrities have had such a lasting influence on popular culture as Elvis Presley.
 His legacy — and many of his clothes and accessories — live on at his mansion, Graceland, which was converted into a museum in the years following his death.
 Elvis impersonators also keep his memory alive, lining the streets and taking to the stage in Las Vegas and beyond.
 According to music historian Greil Marcus, “Without the astonishing success of Elvis... rock ‘n’ roll might have been a passing fad.”

 The best-selling solo artist in recorded history, Elvis Presley remains among the most loved and recognized celebrities in the world.
 Seldom does the opportunity present itself to acquire accessories worn by one of the most celebrated entertainers in modern history.
-Click here to view our current collection of Elvis Presley memorabilia, and add a bit of rock ‘n’ roll to your collection.
+Shop our current collection of celebrity memorabilia, including items from Elvis Presley, and add a bit of rock ‘n’ roll to your collection.

 Larkin, Colin.
 Encyclopedia of Popular Music.
 “Presley, Elvis.”
 New York: Oxford University Press, 2006.